FREE Case Evaluation: 1-800-375-6160

 1. Consult a lawyer: Contact a law firm that specializes in mass tort or personal injury lawsuits to evaluate your case.

-2. Gather evidence: Collect all necessary documents, including medical and military service records, which can establish a link between your hearing issues and using 3M earplugs.
+2. Gather evidence: Collect all necessary documents, including medical and military records, which can establish a link between your hearing issues and using 3M earplugs.

 3. File the complaint: Your attorney will draft and file a formal legal complaint against the 3M Company on your behalf.